bluebanquise/bluebanquise/roles/core/repositories_client/readme.rst

 There is a use case of people running CentOS 7 with a local clone of the *base* repository but still using the online *updates* repository.
-You can keep this behaviour by adding this repo to the external_repositories parameter in your inventory.
+You can keep this behaviour by adding this repo to the repositories parameter in your inventory.
 Please consider using the mirror closest to your location.

 .. code-block:: yaml

-  external_repositories:
+  repositories:
+    ...
     - name: "CentOS-Updates"
       baseurl: "http://mirror.centos.org/centos/7/updates/x86_64/"
       gpgcheck: 1